 As a key element of the research behind and the preparation of the masterplan, a thorough analysis of the Kew campus was undertaken.
 This included reviewing student and staff movements across the campus, pedestrian traffic generally, designated areas and spaces for year levels, existing building locations and heritage overlays.

 The Masterplan was prepared with consultation of many members of senior staff and key stakeholders including students, parents and staff.

 The first stage of the 2020 Masterplan was the construction of the new Nicholas Learning Centre

 for Junior Secondary School (Year 7 and 8), built where a wing of the original Nicholas Building once stood.

-This is one of the most significant projects for the College in recent years and unlocks the potential for a series of interconnected facilities, cementing MLC’s position as an innovator in education.
+Planning commenced in late 2015.
+Architects and builders were selected, and building commenced in late 2017.
+We were delighted to open the Nicholas Learning Centre in mid-2019.
+This has been the most significant building project for the College in recent years and unlocks the potential for a series of interconnected facilities, cementing MLC’s position as an innovator in education.

 Learning Centre highlights:

 - 24 configurable learning spaces for Year 7 and 8 homegroups